JorgeAMendoza/react-weather-app/README.md

       ...
 ```

+The code block above shows that the `CurrentWeather.styled.tsx` component exports one object, and the `CurrentWeather` component uses the name `Styled` to access the styled components.

-## Conclustion
+## Conclusion

-It was refreshing to go back to the original version, see what could be improved, and make those improvements.
-I am sure that there are more improvements and changes that could be made, and if you find some please feel to fork the project and let me know.
+It was refreshing to go back to the original version, examine what should be improved, and implement those changes.
+There are still other improvements that could be made to this application, but in its current state it is something I can be proud of.
+If you find any issues with the application, please feel free to open an issue or submit a pull request.

-If you have any questions, please contact me at <jmendozaiidev@gmail.com>.
+If you have any questions or just want to chat, please contact me at <jmendozaiidev@gmail.com>.